Soil mechanics: Friction, interlocking and dilation

 Soil is an assemblage of particles that have little to no cementation while rock (such as sandstone) may consist of an assembly of particles that are strongly cemented together by chemical bonds.
 The shear strength of soil is primarily due to interparticle friction and therefore, the shear resistance on a plane is approximately proportional to the effective normal stress on that plane.
 The angle of internal friction is thus closely related to the maximum stable slope angle, often called the angle of repose.

 But in addition to friction, soil derives significant shear resistance from interlocking of grains.
 If the grains are densely packed, the grains tend to spread apart from each other as they are subject to shear strain.
 The expansion of the particle matrix due to shearing was called dilatancy by Osborne Reynolds.
-If one considers the energy required to shear an assembly of particles there is energy input by the shear force, T, moving a distance, x and there is also energy input by the normal force, N, as the sample expands a distance, y.
+If one considers the energy required to shear an assembly of particles there is energy input by the shear force, T, moving a distance, × and there is also energy input by the normal force, N, as the sample expands a distance, y.
 Due to the extra energy required for the particles to dilate against the confining pressures, dilatant soils have a greater peak strength than contractive soils.
 Furthermore, as dilative soil grains dilate, they become looser (their void ratio increases), and their rate of dilation decreases until they reach a critical void ratio.
 Contractive soils become denser as they shear, and their rate of contraction decreases until they reach a critical void ratio.

 A critical state line separates the dilatant and contractive states for soil.

 The tendency for a soil to dilate or contract depends primarily on the confining pressure and the void ratio of the soil.
 The rate of dilation is high if the confining pressure is small and the void ratio is small.
 The rate of contraction is high if the confining pressure is large and the void ratio is large.
 As a first approximation, the regions of contraction and dilation are separated by the critical state line.